jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 2. ifconfig is not in the PATH, try /sbin/ifconfig.
 * What happens if I type TAB-TAB?
 * What command will show the available disk space on the Unix/Linux system?
+Answer: df command.
 * What commands do you know that can be used to check DNS records?
+Answer: nslookup can be used.
+An example is below. nslookup www.yahoo.com
 * What Unix/Linux commands will alter a files ownership, files permissions?
 * What does ```chmod +x FILENAME``` do?
 Answer: make the file executable.
 * What does the permission 0750 on a file mean?
 Answer: 4-read, 2-write, 1-executable
 * What does the permission 0750 on a directory mean?
 * How to add a new system user without login permissions?

 * How to add/remove a group from a user?
 Answer:
 To add a group to a user